estruyf/vscode-front-matter/README.md

 > **Info**: Extension is still in development, but can already be tested out.

+This VSCode extension simplifies working with front matter of your markdown articles when using a static site generator like: Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
+For example, with the extension you can keep a list of used tags, categories and add/remove them from your article.

 ## Available commands:

 **Front Matter: Create <tag | category>**